 Selling A Rolex Vintage Rolex Daytona ref.
 6265 can be a very lucrative endeavor

 The condition of a particular Rolex will have a significant impact on value, so if you’re considering selling a Rolex be sure to take note of its wear and tear.
 NOS (new old stock) watches refer to pre-owned watches that have not actually been worn, but rather, hidden away safely for many years.
 These types of Rolexes are worth a lot since they are essentially new watches in pristine condition.

 However, when it comes to vintage Rolex watches, its condition is a tricky thing when looking to sell your Rolex.
 Certain signs of aging, such as tropical dials (when the dials turn a different shade over time due to a production defect) and patina (color change of the hands and hour markers) are actually sought after by collectors.
 Also, vintage Rolex watches should not be polished when serviced as this actually devalues a watch.
 The more original components a Rolex has, for instance, the original bracelet, dial, and bezel, the more valuable it’ll be.

 5. Box & Papers

 Complete Rolex box and papers

-Accompanying boxes and papers will increase the value of a secondhand Rolex when reselling it.
+Accompanying boxes and papers will increase the value when you are selling a Rolex.
 These are items that watch buyers look for when purchasing a pre-owned Rolex watch.
 Not only do the original box and papers confirm the authenticity of a particular Rolex, but also, if the watch was stored in its box when not used rather than just placed loosely in a drawer, chances are that the watch is in better condition.